anasen-collab/analysis/SiCal/RelativeCal/SX3/readme.md

    If the back gains are not set properly (or when doing back-first calibration), the line may appear segmented.
 If so, choose your favorite segment and get a best fit line for that.
 Do not click in each segment as that will throw your best fit line off.
    Used by SX3s/Clickable and Old/Clickable_Step2,3

-////
-////After the best fit line appears, double click to move onto the next channel
+After the best fit line appears, double click to move onto the next channel
 3. Automatic calculation of cut.